Ørsted Energy (Formerly Dong Energy) Reviews & Tariffs

 Demand side response: Ørsted predicts higher revenues for energy flexibility

 Speaking at an energy conference, Jeff Whittingham claims Ørsted have been able to keep customers by launching products that “pay companies to adjust consumption”.

-74% think shifting to clean energy will boost economy (Please note this piece was sponsored by Ørsted)
+74% think shifting to clean energy will boost the economy (Please note this piece was sponsored by Ørsted)

 17 Nov 2017, Sustainable Brands

-Stats commissioned by Ørsted show people across 13 different countries are supportive of a green future.
+Stats commissioned by Ørsted show that people across 13 different countries are supportive of a green future.
 73% think green energy will produce more jobs and be cheaper to use than fossil fuels.

 Ørsted to sell half of the world’s largest wind farm for £2bn

 Ørsted is “selling a 50% stake in the world’s largest wind farm for £2bn” to raise profits.
 The energy supplier is the world’s largest wind farm operator and is selling 50% to two Danish pension firms in equal portions.

 There aren’t many review sites covering Ørsted at the moment, and many of the reviews on their Trustpilot page are, understandably, written in Danish.
 Many of these customers will use Ørsted for their domestic energy in Denmark, rather than just business.